African Safari & African Safari Vacation FAQ

 in respect of, but not limited to, the following eventualities: cancellation

-or curtailment of the trip to Africa, emergency evacuation expenses,
+or curtailment of the trip, emergency evacuation expenses,

 medical expenses, repatriation expenses, and damage/theft/loss of personal

 baggage, money and goods.

 For coverage, we suggest the Travel Insurance Center, which offers multiple products and allows you to easily select the policy best suited for your needs.
 The total premium will be based on each traveler’s age and total per person trip cost.
 Please note that many insurers require that you take out a policy within 14 days of paying your initial deposit in order to provide coverage for any pre-existing medical conditions and certain others occurrences.
 Some plans exclude pre-existing conditions regardless.

 The on-line application is very easy to complete on Travel Insurance Center's website.
 The application offers multiple coverage options and also shows a price comparison for each.
 Please feel free to contact our representative directly if you have questions